tboulet/QRT-Data-Challenge-Football/README.md

 There are 3 main components to the project:
 - trainer : this is the object that will create and train models using features provided by the features_loader and features_creator.
-- features_loader : this is the object that will load the features from the csv files.
+- loaders : this is the object that will load the features from the csv files.
-- features_creator : this is the object that will create the dynamic features from the original or additional data.
+- creators : this is the object that will create the dynamic features from the original or additional loaded data.

-- metrics : this is the object that will compute the metrics of the model.
+We use cross validation (with K=5 folds) to evaluate the models.
+The evaluation metric is the accuracy.